t2ym/hooked-app/README.md

 - Change the value of `this.path.raw` as `raw-lit` by setting the array index from `1` to `0`

 ### Change the app hostname
-- Set the environment variable `SERVER_HOST` as the server hostname
+- Set the environment variable `SERVER_HOST` as the server hostname in FQDN
+  - If the variable is not defined, the default hostname is `localhost`

 ### Change the app version
 - Update the value of `this["generate-version"].version`, or